 The policy does not cover the following programs or activities, however:

-2) Programs or activities in which all of the minors being supervised are research subjects as outlined in the policies and procedures of the University Committee on Activities Involving Human Subjects.
+2) Programs or activities in which minors are serving as research subjects, which is addressed in the policies and procedures of the University Committee on Activities Involving Human Subjects.

 A minor is a person under the age of eighteen (18) who is not enrolled in or accepted for enrollment in a degree-granting program at NYU.
 Students who are dually enrolled in NYU credit-granting courses while also enrolled in elementary, middle and/or high school are also considered minors for the purposes of this policy.

-The Program Director of NYU sponsoring departments or units that wish to offer a program or activity involving minors or offer housing to minors participating in a program must register the program or activity with the Office of Youth Programs Compliance.
-Program directors of non-University organizations that wish to host a program for minors in University facilities must also register with the Office of Youth Programs Compliance.
+The Program Director of NYU sponsoring departments or units that wish to offer a program or activity involving minors or offer housing to minors participating in a program must register the program or activity with the Office of Youth Programs Compliance (OYPC).
+Program directors of non-University organizations that wish to host a program for minors in University facilities must also register with the OYPC.
 Registration can be completed in the Protection of Minors on Campus Registration System.

-Registration for programs or activities that NYU sponsors or operates that involve overnight stays for minors in NYU residence halls, or which involve minors using University laboratories or equipment, should be submitted no later than two months prior to the date when the program or activity would begin.
+Registration for programs or activities that NYU sponsors or operates that involve overnight stays for minors in NYU residence halls, or which take place in the lab, art, or shop facility, or any other setting where minors may be exposed to hazardous materials, machinery, or health-related situations should be submitted no later than two months prior to the date when the program or activity would begin.

 Registration for all other programs or activities that NYU sponsors or operates, or for programs or activities that non-University organizations take part in involving minors in NYU facilities, should be submitted no later than one month prior to the date when the program or activity would begin.

-All members of the University community who will be participating in a program or activity that is sponsored or operated by NYU must complete an online training each year that they participate in the program.
-(This requirement does not apply to students unless they will be acting in a capacity as an employee, intern, or volunteer, or will have one-on-one contact with a minor.)
+All members of the University community who will be participating in a program or activity that is sponsored or operated by NYU must successfully complete the NYU Protection of Minors online training before participating in the program (unless his or her participation is within one year of completing his or her prior training).
+(This training requirement only applies to students who will be acting in the capacity of an employee, intern, or volunteer; or subject to the discretion of the OYPC, who will have one-on-one interaction with a minor.
+This training requirement also only applies to guest speakers or presenters who will have one-on-one contact with a minor.)

 Once the program is registered with the Office of Youth Programs Compliance, individuals who are required to complete the online training will be notified via email and will be provided a link to complete the online training program.
 Upon completion of the training, the member of the University community should forward his/her training confirmation email to his/her program director, in order for the training completion date to be updated in the registration system.

-For all programs or activities involving overnight stays, athletic or recreational activity, or working in NYU laboratories; off-site programs; and for any other programs or activities designated by the Office of Youth Programs Compliance, the sponsoring department or unit must collect the following forms from the parent or legal guardian of a minor prior to the participation of a minor in the covered program: (a) a signed release form, which describes the activities planned and (b) a medical treatment authorization form.
+For all programs or activities involving overnight stays, athletic or recreational activity, activities in a lab, art, or shop facility, or another setting where minors may be exposed to hazardous materials, machinery, or health-related situations; off-site programs; and for any other programs or activities designated by the Office of Youth Programs Compliance, the sponsoring department or unit must collect the following forms from the parent or legal guardian of a minor prior to the participation of a minor in the covered program: (a) a signed Parent or Guardian Release Form, which describes the activities planned and (b) an Authorization for Medical Treatment Form.

 As part of the registration process, non-NYU organizations must certify electronically that all individuals from their organizations who will be interacting with minors in those programs or activities, and anyone who supervises such individuals: 1) have received training on (a) appropriate behavior when working with minors, and (b) recognizing and reporting child abuse and neglect, and 2) have undergone further verification as required by the Office of Youth Programs Compliance.
-They must also certify that if the program/activity involves the use of lab, art, or other dangerous equipment, all program staff members and minors utilizing this equipment have received the appropriate lab safety training.
+They must also certify that if the program/activity will take place in a lab, art, or shop facility, or any other setting where they may be exposed to hazardous materials, machinery, or other health-related situations, all program staff members and minors participating have received the appropriate safety training.